 As I became more proficient the percentage of unsolicited manuscripts being accepted increased and I remember that when it hit 25 I felt I had it made.
 Not only that, I got the hang of rewriting rejected material and then submitting it elsewhere.
 It was a lot of work for little remuneration though.

 I then tried something a little different.
 I submitted copy with images, then a little later with a selection of images.
-My rejection rate dropped to below 25%, going o to having 26 consecutive unsolicited manuscripts published without one rejection.
+My rejection rate dropped to below 25%, and I went on to have 26 consecutive unsolicited manuscripts published without one rejection.
 I’d cracked it.
 Mind you, three out of the next five were thrown back in my face, but I still felt positive.

 I met a magazine editor, one who’d accepted around 20 articles in three years so obviously felt my work was good.
 I asked him why he liked my copy, the idea being that if I could get him to articulate his reasons his appreciation of my quality would be increased.